Ivan Tsvetkov: 2014–15

 Tsvetkov has among the few players which agreed to reduce their wages and remained at the club for season 2014–15 despite the financial crisis.
 He scored his first goal for the club in Europa League against A.C.
 Libertas.
 Botev Plovdiv won the game with 4–0.
 Tsvetkov scored again in the same competition during the 2–1 home win against the Austrian team SKN St. Pölten.

 On 27 June, Tsvetkov scored a late equalizer in the away game against Beroe Stara Zagora.
 Two weeks later, on 9 August, he scored the opening goal in the dramatic 3–3 draw against Litex Lovech.
 His excellent performance continued on 30 August 2014 during the 7th round of A Group when he scored a goal and made an assist during the second half of the game with Haskovo.

 On 12 September, Tsvetkov was brought on as a substitute in the match against Ludogorets Razgrad and scored his 4th goal for the season from a penalty kick.
-Despite his good performance Botev was defeated with 1–2.
+Despite his good performance, Botev was defeated 2–1.
 The excellent performance of Tsvetkov this season continued in the first round of the Bulgarian Cup.
 On 23 September, he scored the opening goal in the away game against Lokomotiv Mezdra which was won by Botev Plovdiv with final score 0–4.
 On 27 September, Tsvetkov played his 100th match in the league and scored a goal for the 2–0 win over the local rivals Lokomotiv Plovdiv.
 He scored his seventh goal for the season in the league on 24 October during the 3–1 win over Beroe. the first one in seven years.
 On 3 December, Tsvetkov scored another goal for the Bulgarian Cup tournament during the derby match against Lokomotiv Plovdiv.
-Despite his efforts Botev was dramatically defeated with two goals in the last 6 minutes of the game.
+Despite his efforts Botev was dramatically defeated with two goals in the last six minutes of the game.

 On 16 May, Tsvetkov performed extremely well during the 3–2 victory over CSKA Sofia.
 He provided an assist to Lachezar Baltanov for the second goal and scored the third goal for Botev.
 Tsvetkov received the award for man of the match.
-He was named the second-place winner of the best player in A Group for 2014–15 season.
+He was named the second-place winner of the best player in A Group for the 2014–15 season.
 Tsvetkov announced his retirement at the end of the campaign.